 - Can the designer easily add new BOM items with special attributes (such as “repairable item”)?

 - Does the system free the designer from any other work other than producing the structured BOM?

 - Does the system automatically produce key reports without additional work by the designer, such as: Cutting List – Spare Parts List – Where Used Distribution List – Parts-Where Used, Summarized BOM – Structured BOM – Items on Hold List – Preliminary Costs?

 - Does the system automatically produce a preliminary cost report of the structured and summarized BOM during the design process (to inform designers if the actual materials cost meets the estimated cost)?

-- Does all BOM information go to Purchasing without any need to re-enter any information?
+- Does all BOM information go to purchasing without any need to re-enter data?

-- Does the system eliminate virtually all Purchasing need to enter data?
+- Does the system eliminate virtually all purchasing need to re-enter data?

 - Does the system provide project materials cost information when materials are ordered rather when materials are received (so managers can react to cost overruns early in the project)?

-There are many other aspects of an ETO business that require a system specifically designed for this type of manufacture.
-Above all, the key and core requirement to speeding up the order to shipment cycle is a dynamic interface between engineering and purchasing.
+Many elements of an Engineer To Order business require a system specifically designed for this type of manufacture.
+A dynamic interface between Engineering and Purchasing is key to speeding up the order to shipment cycle.

 How Total ETO can help

-Comprehensive software for managing your material resource planning (MRP) is one of the best investments you can make for your ETO job shop.
+Comprehensive software for managing your material resource planning (MRP) is one of the best investments you can make for your Engineer To Order company.
 With the right team in place, you are sure to see a return in no time at all.
-Read one of our success stories or set up a personalized demonstration to find out more about how Total ETO can help you streamline your engineer-to-order business.
+Read one of our success stories or set up a personalized demonstration to find out more about how Total ETO can help you streamline your Engineer To Order business.